old-user-1808559/capstone1808559/Labs/getting-started.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and **lab guide** will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

 ![Access Your VM and Lab Guide](./media/agg1.png)